axotion/coinbase-sdk/README.md

 # Coinbase SDK

 Coinbase SDK without external dependencies.
-Based purely on fetch API.
+Based purely on fetch API, this implementation ensures that the SDK remains lightweight and self-contained, without relying on any third-party libraries or modules for handling HTTP requests and other functionalities.

 ## Features
 - [x] Typescript support
 - [x] No external dependencies
 - [x] Coinbase API v2 support (https://developers.coinbase.com/api/v2)
-- [x] Notification verifier for webhooks
+- [x] Notification verifier for webhooks/notifications
 - [x] High test coverage
-- [x] Easy of use and extendability
+- [x] Easy of use

 ## Supported authentication methods